makerdao/dsr-pymaker-example/README.md

 - `--eth-key` should be set to the private key file and pass phrase for the above public key.

 In a terminal navigate to the `dsrdemo` folder and make the script executable by running the following command:
-`chmod +x run-dsrdemo.sh`
+`chmod +x run-dsr-manager-demo.sh`

-Start the demo by running the command `./run-dsrdemo.sh` in the `dsr-pymaker-example` folder.
+Start the demo by running the command `./run-dsr-manager-demo.sh` in the `dsr-pymaker-example` folder.

 ## License